byu-transpolab/escooter_pavements/fmm/README.md

 Install map matching program with C++ and Python following these [instructions](https://fmm-wiki.github.io/docs/installation/).

--Note: We found the Ubuntu software to be successful in running the fmm program
+-Note: We found the Ubuntu software to be successful in running the FMM program.

-The map network of Provo, Utah using [OSMNX.py](../py/OSMNX.py) is compatible with FMM [input](https://fmm-wiki.github.io/docs/documentation/input/)
+The map network of Provo, Utah using [OSMNX.py](../py/OSMNX.py) is compatible with FMM [input](https://fmm-wiki.github.io/docs/documentation/input/).

 ### Running the FMM program